-Statistical inventory reconciliation shall be conducted at least once per month every 30 days in accordance with section 2646.1 and shall be capable of detecting a release of 0.2 gallon-gallons per hour.
+Statistical inventory reconciliation shall be conducted at least once-per month every 30 days in accordance with section 2646.1 and shall be capable of detecting a release of 0.2 gallon gallons per hour.
 In addition, a tank integrity test shall be conducted at least once every two years 24 months in accordance with section 2643.1.
-On and after the effective date of this paragraph, statistical inventory reconciliation shall report a quantitative leak rate using a threshold value that does not exceed one-half the minimum detectible leak rate at least once every 30 days.
+On and after October 1, 2018, statistical inventory reconciliation shall report a quantitative leak rate using a threshold value that does not exceed one-half the minimum detectible leak rate at least once every 30 days.